Nodeclient/Mira-DB/readme.md

  > Mira query's is a contain terms matching regular expressions but very similar to mysql and of course very simple for developers to learn and use.

- > Cross application supporting , a lot of samples and easy connected with (Rest Api).
+ > Supported cross-application, a lot of samples and easy remote management with (Rest Api).

  > You can manually set restricts and each user has access to nine (boolean) types of permission for a table.